 European policymakers would also need to brush up their playbook on how to deal with widespread corporate defaults.
 The debt of viable enterprises would be restructured, while the nonviable companies would be liquidated.
 Experience from the US Savings & Loans crisis of the 1980s or the post-1989 debt restructuring in the post-communist economies in Europe could serve as illustrative examples.

 Finally, the COVID-19 crisis provides a wake-up call for Europe to strengthen its strategic sovereignty and resilience.
-This includes better planning for crisis situations particularly when it comes to health and food supplies, strengthening the position of Europe in global supply chains, improving civil defense coordination among member states and reviving the solidarity within the European Union.
-Not to mention that this crisis risks to even more deepen the gap between poor and rich and strengthen political populism.
+This includes better planning for crisis situations particularly when it comes to health and food supplies, strengthening the position of Europe in global supply chains, improving civil defence coordination among member states and reviving the solidarity within the European Union.
+Not to mention that this crisis risks to deepen the gap between poor and rich even more and strengthen political populism.

 Only coordinated actions at the level of governments and corporations can transform the challenge of COVID-19 into an opportunity for Europe to become more competitive and more united.